Can You Measure Customer’s Sub-Conscious Motivations?

 What are implicit research techniques?

 Implicit research seeks to access the automatic and sub-conscious mind (see System 1) using techniques that do not rely on direct, deliberate, controlled or intentional self-reporting.
-As a result relatively few research techniques qualify as implicit because many methods of research rely on conscious (intentional) thought.
+As a result relatively few research techniques qualify as implicit because many methods of research rely on conscious (intentional) thought and so are unable to access sub-conscious motivations.

-One implicit research technique that is becoming increasingly popular with marketers because it is scalable and can measure sub-conscious feelings towards a brand or product is the Implicit Association Test (IAT).
+One implicit research technique that is becoming increasingly popular with marketers because it is scalable and can measure sub-conscious motivations and feelings towards a brand or product is the Implicit Association Test (IAT).

 What is the Implicit Association Test?